MicrosoftDocs/winrt-api/windows.management.update/windowsupdaterestartrequestoptions_windowsupdaterestartrequestoptions_640286620.md

 ## -description
+Constructor for [WindowsUpdateRestartRequestOptions](./windowsupdaterestartrequestoptions.md) that sets all required fields for use.

 ## -parameters

 ### -param title
+The title of the update.

 ### -param description
+Description metadata that gives more detailed information about an update.

 ### -param moreInfoUrl
+A URL that links to detailed information regarding the update.

 ### -param complianceDeadlineInDays
+Indicates the compliance deadline in days before a reboot must occur to complete the update.

 ### -param complianceGracePeriodInDays
+Indicates the compliance grace period in days before a reboot must occur to complete the update.

 ## -remarks